cdddg/py-clean-arch/README.md

 │
 └── tests/
     ├── api_db_test.bats      - BATs tests for API and database interactions.
+    ├── functional/           - Functional tests for testing the overall functionality and behavior of the application.
     ├── integration/          - Integration tests for testing module interactions.
     └── unit/                 - Unit tests for testing individual components in isolation.
 ```